userfrosting/learn/15.services/03.adding-services/docs.md

 ### Create your service

 First, we'll create the service class.
 This class **must** extends a `BaseServicesProvider`.
 Inside this class, you can register your callback the same way you'll do in a normal ServiceProvider.
-The only difference is the `register` function doesn't accept the `$c` parameter.
+The only difference is the callback doesn't accept the `$c` parameter.
 Instead, the DIC is avaiable in the class `ci` property, accesible with `$this->ci`, just like in a controller class.

 **app/sprinkles/site/src/ServicesProvider/MapBuilderService.php**: